How to do business with Sefton Council

 To find out more about CIPS Professional Ethics accreditation click here.

-This project was shortlisted for a National GO Procurement award in 2021, full details of the finalists are available here.
+This project was shortlisted for a National GO Procurement award in 2021.

 Please email email@example.com if you have any questions about our procurement approach.